 “Through a focus on the best overall package of vaccines to fund, this change has also helped provide flexibility to widen access to the HPV and varicella vaccines, which will provide significant health benefits to New Zealand.

-In addition to the further summary information below, more information can be found in the notification document, available on the PHARMAC website.
+In addition to the further summary information below, more information can be found in the notification document [link no longer available], available on the PHARMAC website.

 Contact: 021 863 342